helluvamatt/mediator/README.md

 mediator is a torrent-based management package specific to media libraries.
 It is currently a work in-progress. mediator is intended to be used in conjunction with Transmission or other clients that support script-calling on download completion.
 The goal is to create a logical taxonomy for personal movie/TV/media libraries, capable of being parsed by frontend media streamers (such as Boxee or XBMC), all without sacrificing seeding requirements.

-Current plans are to keep management a manual, hands-on approach to ensure that media nomenclature is 100% accurate.
-Naming and linking automation might be possible, but will only be included at later stages via suggested data.
+~~Current plans are to keep management a manual, hands-on approach to ensure that media nomenclature is 100% accurate.
+Naming and linking automation might be possible, but will only be included at later stages via suggested data.~~ Initial assumptions have been improved upon.
+It's nowhere near perfect, but using TVDB in conjunction with pattern matching, this is possible.

 *mediator is being developed with a headless Linux server in mind and is written in mostly Python.*